-Somewhere between 1120 and 1150AD, King Suryavarman II began building this smallish, graceful Hindu temple.
-It has a central sanctuary, two libraries and four gopuras which are at the four cardinal points on the compass.
+Chau Say Tevoda was built somewhere between 1120 and 1150AD by King Suryavarman II.
+This smallish, graceful Hindu temple has a central sanctuary, two libraries and four gopuras which are at the four cardinal points on the compass.
 To the north is Thommanon Temple, which has a similar design and floor plan to Chau Say Tevoda.
 Centuries of wars, neglect, and the natural elements have taken their toll, and Chao Say Tevoda was in very bad shape.
 In 2000, restoration of the temple began, and was completed in 2009.
 The restoration included newly manufactured which are not of equal artistic quality to the original sections, but the visitor can still see the temple as it was originally constructed.

 - Private Angkor Wat & Royal Temples Excursion

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour

 - Phnom Penh Full-Day Guided Trip